Lianyungang Travel Guide

-In the famous Chinese classical novel Journey to the West (also known as Pilgrim to the West), there is a mountain city, not far from the sea, embraced by mist and clouds.
-This mysterious city of the story is said to be Lianyungang today, the 'hometown' of the Monkey King, the hero of the novel.
+In the famous Chinese classical novel Journey to the West (also known as Pilgrim to the West), there is a mountain city named Lianyungang, not far from the sea, embraced by mist and clouds.
+It is said to be the 'hometown' of the Monkey King, the hero of the novel.
 Known as the 'City of Fantasy and Romance', Lianyungang is a pearl in the center of China's long coastal region.

-Owing to its location, Lianyungang has a warm, humid climate that is neither too hot nor too cold at any time throughout the year.
-Known for its pleasant climate and with a variety of natural scenery, this is a great place for tourism all year round.
+Known for its pleasant climate and with a variety of natural scenery, Lianyungang is a great place for tourism all year round.
 In the spring, the flowers are in full bloom all over the mountains around the city.
 In summer, the sunny beach, with lots of activities and festivals, is the best place for a holiday.
 Autumn is the best time for hiking in the mountains, and in winter the natural hot springs completely dispel the cold.

 As for 4 star hotels, you can choose Century Fate International Hotel in 10 Middle Hailian Rd, Xinpu District, Guoxin Shenzhou Hotel in 215 North Haitang Rd, Lianyun District and Manju Hotel in 29 North Yanhe Rd, Haizhou District.